About us

 Jane manages our Postgraduate Certificate in HE Administration, Management and Leadership, including making strategic decisions on how the PgCert is developed for the future.

-Dr Ella Popper SFHEA, MAUA
+Dr Ella Popper SFHEA, MAHEP

 Head of Professional Development